-And while patiently pondering all of the wardrobe possibilities for this next installment, we decided what better time than the present to take a trip down memory lane and revisit all of the most iconic scenes from the original for some Spring 2021 wedding fashion inspiration?
-It’s definitely a year for civil ceremonies–cue Carrie’s city hall wedding to Big and Miranda’s fall garden nuptials.
-Most of us already know the answer to that age old question: Which SATC character are you?
-Now, let’s investigate whether or not the answer applies to wedding style too.
+While patiently pondering all of the storyline possibilities for this next season, let’s take a trip down memory lane and revisit all of the most iconic scenes from the original for some 2022 wedding fashion inspiration.
+Most of us already know the answer to that age-old question: Which SATC character are you?
+Now, let’s investigate whether or not the answer applies to wedding style, too.
 Below, find out which SATC bride you are—and how to get the look.

 The Carrie Bradshaw Bride

 Carrie’s vintage label-less white suit is perhaps more relatable now than ever before.
 Yes, we realize her courthouse wedding only came after an attempted couture wedding, but this idea of two ceremonies is very current.
-For a very Carrie Bradshaw rehearsal dinner, we chose the white one shoulder midi dress with the flower appliqué from the first movie, and for the after-party?
-The iconic oversized button down that belongs to Big, of course!
+For a very Carrie Bradshaw rehearsal dinner, we chose the white one-shoulder midi dress with the flower appliqué from the first movie, and for the after-party?
+The iconic oversized button-down for that perfect slouchy-chic look.

 The Rehearsal Dinner